DevBlocky/nearest-postal/README.md

 ## Command
 To draw a route to a certain postal, type `/postal [postalName]` and to remove just type `/postal`

-It will automatically remove the route when within 150m of the destination
+It will automatically remove the route when within 100m of the destination

 ## Updates
 ## 1.2
 * Updates to README.md
 * Version check
+* Fixes for Improved Postal map
+* Updates to dev API

 ### 1.1.1
 * Fixed issue with blip name being set to nil, clearing the screen of all other text